mstemm/labs/security/falco/README.md

      falco_probe           442368  1
    ```

-There are also two configuration files that you will need to modify: `/etc/falco.yaml` and `/etc/falco_rules.yaml`.
-As you can guess, *falco.yaml* covers the daemon configuration and *falco_rules.yaml* the threat detection patterns.

-By default, Falco only logs to *syslog*, let's edit it to enable file output, this way the exercises will be easier to follow.
+By default, Falco only logs to *syslog*, let's disable this option and enable file output, this way the exercises will be easier to follow.

-Edit the *falco.yaml* file and modify the `file_output` section:
+Edit the `/etc/falco/falco.yaml` file and modify the `syslog_output` and `file_output` section:

    ```
+   syslog_output:
+     enabled: false

    file_output:
      enabled: true
-     filename: /var/log/falco_events.txt
+     filename: /var/log/falco_events.log
    ```

+Save the file and reload the container.

 If you have not already, clone the lab and `cd` into the lab's `examplefiles` directory.